cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_equations.md

 - $L_{\mathrm{left}}$ is the average of the distances between the fracture and the nodes that lie on its left side (opposite the right side).

 This appears in the mass-transfer: $Q^{\mathrm{mass}} = h^{\mathrm{mass}}(\Phi_{f} - \Phi_{m})$, where $\Phi$ is given in [eqn.flow.potential].
-(FIXME Where does this equation come from where Phi_skin is replace with Phi_matrix) The arguments that led to [eqn.suggested.h.L] and [eqn.simple.L] lead in this case to
+The arguments that led to [eqn.suggested.h.L] and [eqn.simple.L] lead in this case to

 \begin{equation}